Manta Ray Night Snorkel from Manta Village (small group)

 Manta Ray Snorkeling Small Group Details

-Take a 5-minute slow boat ride over to the snorkel destination and slip into the water at sunset or in pure darkness to swim with manta rays.
-A night snorkel is a truly unique experience as darkness adds an exciting element.
+Take a 5-minute slow boat ride to the snorkel destination, and slip into the water at sunset or in pure darkness to swim with manta rays.
+A night snorkel is a truly unique experience, as darkness adds an exciting element.

-This tour leaves from Keauhou Harbor which is in Manta Village and next to Kona Outrigger Resort.
+This tour leaves from Keauhou Harbor, which is in Manta Village and next to Kona Outrigger Resort.
 It is a smaller group than other manta night snorkels from Manta Village, so you get an extra intimate experience.
+It will be just your tour members hanging onto the SUP board.
+They won’t string a bunch together for this tour.

 Be sure to also check out their Kealakekua Bay Snorkeling tour!